sampsyo/uwadvising/advising.md

 ### What you can expect from your advisor

-The first thing you should under-stand about advisors is that each is unique.
+The first thing you should understand about advisors is that each is unique.
 Each advisor has his or her own ideas about everything from quals, to publishing, to making pizza.
 You cannot expect your advisor to be exactly like any other, just as you are not like any other student.